(available for download below)

 “…Reinstatement of the man’s authority must be considered by the same council of twelve women when the man petitions for the decision to be rescinded, and requires seven of the twelve to agree upon his reinstatement, which can occur at any time.
 During the period of suspension, nothing affects the man’s duties and responsibility in his own family.”
 (Also recorded in T&C 175:32)

-“… I say to you, if a man has been suspended for adultery, and then been reinstated, and return again to adultery, he shall not be reinstated again, for to do so places my community at peril.
+[First, the Lord repeats what is recorded in the above scripture, T&C 157:57, then adds,] “… I say to you, if a man has been suspended for adultery, and then been reinstated, and return again to adultery, he shall not be reinstated again, for to do so places my community at peril.
 These words were to guard so that no injustice results.
 I ask, is there injustice if my people cannot become one because of disobedience?
 Even a single disobedient soul who breaks the hearts of others by his sinful disobedience can destroy the peace of all my people.
 I say again, Each of you must equally walk truly in my path, not only to profess, but to do as you profess.
 You shall not show mercy to the disobedient when to do so results in injustice to the people who seek to become one.
 You shall not forgive the adulterer and welcome him into the community when he has been forgiven and returns again to his sin.
 You shall not place the community at peril by embracing the willful and unrepentant among you, to leave your little ones at peril of injury, harm, and destruction.”

 3 Nephi 5:8

-Having authority given me of Jesus Christ, I baptize you in the name of the Father, and of the Son, and of the holy ghost.
-Amen.
+“…calling them by name, saying, Having authority given me of Jesus Christ, I baptize you in the name of the Father, and of the Son, and of the holy ghost.
+Amen

 T&C 175:11-13